-79. Plaintiff Wraske joined Save Mart in 1971, at the age of seventeen, as a Grocery Clerk in Modesto, California.
+- 86. Plaintiff Wraske joined Save Mart in 1971, at the age of seventeen, as a Grocery Clerk in Modesto, California.
 The position was union and Mr. Wraske received union benefits.
-He worked in various union positions until he was promoted to Assistant Store Manager in approximately 1985.

-80. Mr. Wraske was promoted several times in the following years.
+He worked in various union positions until he was promoted to Assistant Store Manager in approximately 1985. - 87.
+Mr. Wraske was promoted several times in the following years.
 He moved from Assistant Store Manager to Store Manager, to Grocery Superior of Modesto and the Bay Area, to Senior Director in Modesto and in Fresno, and finally to Senior Director of Operations for Northern California in approximately 2010.
-He remained in that role until his retirement in 2017.

-81. Over the years, Mr. Wraske observed Save Mart's efforts to defeat the union from representing additional stores.
-One common theme he heard repeatedly from Save Mart representatives was that there was no need to join the union, because non-union employees' benefits would always be as good as or better than the union's benefits.

-82. In approximately 2017, Mr. Wraske received a letter from Save Mart advising him of his eligibility, and notifying him that if he retired by December 31, 2017, both he and his spouse would receive the HRA benefit, but if he did not, his spouse would lose her benefit.
-He was sixty-three years old and had worked for Save Mart for forty-six years.

-83. At that time, Mr. Wraske and his wife's retirement plan was that Mr. Wraske would work for another three years.
-However, he did not want to lose the HRA benefit for his spouse, knowing that medical care is especially important and costly as one ages, and because his wife also wanted to retire, which would eliminate her medical benefits.

-84. Mr. Wraske received a version of the "Save Mart Select Retiree Benefits" pamphlet on at least one occasion that contained the language: "When Coverage Ends:...Upon the Death of the Retiree."
-Exhibit B. Mr. Wraske understood this to mean that provided he met the eligibility requirements for retirement, he would receive retirement health benefits for the duration of his life.

-85. In reliance on Save Mart's written and verbal representations that the HRA benefit would be for the duration of his life, Mr. Wraske decided to retire in time to keep the spousal benefit, and retired effective December 28, 2017 at the age of sixty-four.
+He remained in that role until his retirement in 2017. - 88.
+Over the years, Mr. Wraske observed Save Mart's efforts to defeat the union from representing additional stores.
+One common theme he heard repeatedly from Save Mart representatives was that there was no need to join the union, because non-union employees' benefits would always be as good as or better than the union's benefits. - 89.
+In approximately 2017, Mr. Wraske received a letter from Save Mart advising him of his eligibility, and notifying him that if he retired by December 31, 2017, both he and his spouse would receive the HRA benefit, but if he did not, his spouse would lose her benefit.
+He was sixty-three years old and had worked for Save Mart for forty-six years. - 90.
+At that time, Mr. Wraske and his wife's retirement plan was that Mr. Wraske would work for another three years.
+However, he did not want to lose the HRA benefit for his spouse, knowing that medical care is especially important and costly as one ages, and because his wife also wanted to retire, which would eliminate her medical benefits. - 91.
+Mr. Wraske received a version of the "Save Mart Select Retiree Benefits" pamphlet on at least one occasion that contained the language: "When Coverage Ends:...Upon the Death of the Retiree."
+Exhibit B. Mr. Wraske understood this to mean that provided he met the eligibility requirements for retirement, he would receive retirement health benefits for the duration of his life. - 92.
+In reliance on Save Mart's written and verbal representations that the HRA benefit would be for the duration of his life, Mr. Wraske decided to retire in time to keep the spousal benefit, and retired effective December 28, 2017 at the age of sixty-four.

-86. Save Mart's termination of the HRA benefit will cost Mr. Wraske tens-of-thousands of dollars over the duration of his life.
+93. Save Mart's termination of the HRA benefit will cost Mr. Wraske tens-of-thousands of dollars over the duration of his life.
 It also meant that his wife has had to postpone her retirement in order to maintain her medical benefits.
-In addition, Mr. Wraske lost three years of income, active employee health benefits for himself and his spouse, and 401(k) deferrals and matching employer contributions towards his retirement savings, that he would have earned, absent early retirement, as a direct result of Save Mart's misrepresentations about the HRA benefit.

-FIRST CLAIM FOR RELIEF

-(Breach of Fiduciary Duty Under ERISA § 401(a)(1) (A) and (B) against Defendant Save Mart)
+FIRST CLAIM FOR RELIEF (Breach of Fiduciary Duty Under ERISA § 401(a)(1) (A) and (B) Against Defendant Save Mart)